Pizzeria Otto

-Pizzeria Otto is a pizzeria with two locations in Portland, Oregon.
+Pizzeria Otto is a pizzeria with two locations in Portland, Oregon, United States.
 The original restaurant opened in northeast Portland in 2014, and a second has operated in southeast Portland since 2019.

 History

 Owner Clark Hale and pizzaiolo Justin Clarke opened Pizzeria Otto in northeast Portland's Roseway neighborhood in 2014, serving Neapolitan pizza within the 36-seat restaurant.
 In addition to pizza, the menu includes Caesar, mixed, and spinach salads.
 In 2015, Jamie Hale of The Oregonian wrote, "The place was bustling on a Monday evening, but the typical 20-somethings you'd expect to find were replaced with neighborhood families, filling the tiny pizzeria to capacity."

 In 2016, the restaurant's team went to Naples for research.
 Sam J. Reed began managing the pizza oven in 2016.

 In 2019, Hale confirmed plans to open a second, larger location in southeast Portland's Mt.
 Scott-Arleta neighborhood, near Foster-Powell.
 Sometimes referred to as Pizzeria Otto FoPo, the approximately 2,300 square-foot new space seats 80 people.